for-l00p/meetup_rsvp_prediction/README.md

 ## Data Cleaning

-My final dataset included contained 8,624 NYC-based groups and 25,424 events (covering September-October 2018).
+First iteration of dataset included contained 8,624 NYC-based groups and 25,424 events (covering September-October 2018).

 Before conducting initial analyses, I reviewed the raw data to address missing values by removing a column altogether or filling with a value.